udtrokia/Radiancy/markdown/basquiat/main.md

 ```rust
 let mut blockchian: Blockchain = new_blockchain();
 ```
 This file doesn't contain a struct defination.
-It has the struct types uses. `Blockchain` is the name of the struct.
+It has the struct types usages. `Blockchain` is the name of the struct.
 I'll explain struct more when we meet the complex struct using in following chapters.

 ## Syntax

-We got most sentences with the end `;` but `fn main() {}` not.
+Most sentences we got has the end `;` but `fn main() {}` not.
 Rust only have two types of Syntax.
-One is `sententce` and the other is `function`. `;` means a sentence end.
+One is `sententce` and the other is `function`. `;` means the end of a sentence.

 ## Types